TWTM/Project-Euler-Problems/README.md

-# The solutions that i came up with while solving projecteuler.net 's problems
+# The solutions that I came up with while solving projecteuler.net's problems using Python